EN 16931 Standard Germany: Format, Example & Specification

 2. Validation Rules:

 The standard enforces mathematical and logical consistency.
-Totals must equal the sum of line items, tax values must match taxable amounts and rates, and standardized codes must be used for currencies, countries, and tax categories.
+Totals must equal the sum of line items, tax values must match taxable amounts and rates, and standardised codes must be used for currencies, countries, and tax categories.
 These checks ensure accuracy and allow automated validation and processing.

 3. Syntax Independence with Mappings: